Martin Odei Ajei

 Professor Mark Solms is Director of Neuropsychology at the University of Cape Town.
 He is a member of the British, American and South African Psychoanalytical Associations.
 He has many awards and honours, including the Sigourney Prize and Honorary Fellowship of the American College of Psychiatrists.
 He has published over 300 articles and six books, one of which (The Brain and the Inner World) was translated into 13 languages.
 His selected works were published last year under the title The Feeling Brain.
 He is editor and translator of the forthcoming Revised Standard Edition of the Complete Psychological Works of Sigmund Freud (24 vols.) and Complete Neuroscientific Works of Sigmund Freud (4 vols).
 While at the University of Chicago, he taught a course on "Freud: Found in Translation" and finalized work on the Revised Standard Edition.

 Morten Sørensen Thaning

 Associate Professor of Philosophy at Copenhagen Business School and Program Director of the BA and MA programs in Philosophy and Business Administration

 Morten Sørensen Thaning is Associate Professor of Philosophy at Copenhagen Business School and Program Director of the BA and MA programs in Philosophy and Business Administration.
 His research focuses on four areas: philosophical hermeneutics (Martin Heidegger and Hans-Georg Gadamer); contemporary American Neo-Kantianism, in particular the philosophy of John McDowell; ancient philosophy, especially Plato; and Michel Foucault’s philosophical diagnoses of the present.
 He is the author of The Problem of Objectivity in Gadamer’s Hermeneutics in Light of McDowell’s Empiricism (2015) and the co-author of Foucault: A Research Companion (2016), and has recently published work on Heidegger’s concept of freedom and Plato’s conception of dialogue.
-As a Neubauer Collegium Visiting Fellow, he will be doing work on the concepts of self-understanding and self-alienation in collaboration with James Conant, Robert Pippin, and David Wellbery’s Neubauer Collegium project, The Idealism Project: Self-Determining Form and the Autonomy of the Humanities.
+As a Neubauer Collegium Visiting Fellow, he worked on the concepts of self-understanding and self-alienation in collaboration with James Conant, Robert Pippin, and David Wellbery’s Neubauer Collegium project, The Idealism Project: Self-Determining Form and the Autonomy of the Humanities.